ShrutiVerma3008/ATM_Stimulator/README.md

 # ATM_Stimulator
 A atm machine which perform all the opertaion a real time machine does inaddition to these it also create a bank account if the user is new.
 -Motivation
-This project was biult to test and make the use of the java concept and swing in massive way possible.The destop application was a concept will triggerd to crete this project.
+This project was built to test and make the use of the java concept and swing in massive way possible.The destop application was a concept will triggerd to crete this project.
+-Framework used
+Swings Java frameworks have been used to do the project.

 - Installation
     For the proper functioning of the program do have these jar file installe - calender jar -https://toedter.com/jcalendar/